0x1ea/generic-fundraising-dapp/README.md

 # Fundraising App
-Frontend React App for Generic Fundraising App.
+Frontend React Interface for Generic Fundraising App.

 ## Development
 To setup the development environment first clone the repo: